When comparing Maine Coon vs Siberian cats, it was quickly evident that there are many similarities between these two

-The Maine Coon breed is prone to have several illnesses, including:
+The Maine Coon breed is prone to several illnesses, including:

 - Hip dysplasia

 - Hypertrophic cardiomyopathy

 However, this does not mean that every cat from this breed will get sick.
 There are a lot of cases of Maine Coons that live very healthy lives.
-The Maine Coon has a life expectancy from 10 to 15 years.
+The Maine Coon has a life expectancy of 10 to 15 years.

 For more details on this, please read my article “Top 7 Maine Coon Health Issues“.

 Although no cat is truly hypoallergenic, the Siberian cat’s reduced dander makes it less prone to produce allergies in its owners.

-Some people who are allergic to cats show fewer allergic reactions to Siberian cats than to other cats breeds, and some show no allergic reaction to it at all.
+Some people who are allergic to cats show fewer allergic reactions to Siberian cats than to other cat breeds, and some show no allergic reaction to it at all.